FreakyAli/Maui.FreakyEffects/README.md

 Add our [NuGet](https://www.nuget.org/packages/FreakyEffects) package or

-Run the following command to add nuget to your .Net MAUI app:
+Run the following command to add NuGet to your .NET MAUI app:

       Install-Package FreakyEffects -Version xx.xx.xx

-Checkout the installation page on our [Wiki](https://github.com/FreakyAli/Maui.FreakyEffects/wiki) for more information.
+You can check out the installation page on our [Wiki](https://github.com/FreakyAli/Maui.FreakyEffects/wiki) for more information.

 ## Documentation

-For more details and API documentation check our [Installation Wiki](https://github.com/FreakyAli/Maui.FreakyEffects/wiki/Installation)
+For more details and API documentation, check our [Installation Wiki](https://github.com/FreakyAli/Maui.FreakyEffects/wiki/Installation)

 ### Like what you saw?
 Want to keep this repo alive?
 [![](https://miro.medium.com/max/600/0*wrBJU05A3BULKcWA.gif)](https://www.buymeacoffee.com/FreakyAli)